skmtr1/techkriti-2019-CS-workshop-Android/README.md

 ## Android Security

 Welcome to Techkriti 2019: Cyber Security Workshop.
 This repository contains the real Android malware sample.
 This hands-on session mainly deals with static analysis techniques to identify security flaws in an Android App or extracting useful information from the malware samples.
+All the sample to be used for this session are in the samples subdirectory of this repository.

+> **Acknowledge** All the malware samples have taken from the [VirusShare](https://virusshare.com/).

 ## Tools Required